Discord-Botify/organization-description/README.md

 ## Do I really need more notifications in my life?
 We at Botify know how frustrating it is to receive endless notifications that aren't relevant to you.
 That's why **we allow you control over what notifications you receive.** When you connect to our app through Spotify, you are opted-in to receive album and single release notifications on the artists you follow.
 But what if you only care about albums?
-It's easy to
+It's easy to select which kind of updates you want to receive.

+## I want to use this right now!
+Hold up, it's not done yet!
+We're working on it as fast as we can, and hopefully we can get things up pretty quick!
+In the meantime, any questions and advice can be forwarded to `rotunomp@miamioh.edu`